OPENAIRINTERFACE/openair-epc-fed/docs/BUILD_IMAGES.md

 *   If you do not need, remove the `--build-arg EURECOM_PROXY=".."` option.
 *   If you do need it, change with your proxy value.

+If you have re-building CN4G images, be careful that `docker` or `podman` may re-use `cached` blobs to construct the intermediate layers.

+We recommend to add the `--no-cache` option in that case.

 **CAUTION: the location of the dockerfiles HAVE CHANGED.**